People

 Erkki Veltheim

 Erkki’s brilliance and kindness were central to A Brief History of Time.
-He’s a remarkable thinker and musician, whose compositions I’ve had the pleasure of commissioning, playing, recording, and performing.
-I’m very excited to be working with him on Consort of the Moon, our first major work created as a collaborative duo.
+He’s a remarkable artist and intellectual, whose compositions I’ve had the pleasure of commissioning, playing, recording, and performing.
+Co-creating Consort of the Moon with him has been a gift of friendship and creativity.

 Lou Bennett

 Lou has a huge heart, and a voice that takes you straight to Country.
-We had some amazing adventures together through Black Arm Band and Four Winds, and more recently, she lent us her stunning Baiyan Woka for Bower.
+We had some amazing adventures together through Black Arm Band and Four Winds, and more recently, she contributed her stunning Baiyan Woka to Bower.
 Lou's also central to Breathing Space, and the project is deeper, more resonant and wiser thanks to her presence and contribution.

 Freya Waterson

-I've admired Freya for years, and she's done a brilliant job producing Consort of the Moon.
-She's passionate about contemporary art and artists, and brings formidable skill to her work.
+I've admired Freya for years, and Consort of the Moon would never have come to life without her brilliant skills as producer.
+She's passionate about contemporary art and artists, and brings formidable skill and warm, unshakeable ethics to her work.

 Marshall McGuire

 I treasure the ease I have with Marshall, and our joy in sharing many different musical conversations.
-He’s a remarkable friend and musician and our duo keeps deepening.
+He’s a remarkable friend and musician and our duo continues to lead us both down joyful, unusual paths.
 Bower is a portrait of our more than 20-year collaboration.

 Paul Lim

 Way back in 2010, Paul stepped late into en masse and made an invaluable contribution.
-More than a decade later, he joined our team for Breathing Space, and his calm, kindness and skills have only increased in the intervening years.
+More than a decade later, he played a central role in Breathing Space, and has now become a lynchpin in touring Pleasure Garden and Soliloquy.
+His calm, kindness and skills have only increased in the years since we first began working together.

 Ashley Simonetto